What Are Employee Share Option Schemes?

-In order to be an approved scheme, the scheme, the company and the employees must qualify under the relevant legislation.
+To be an approved scheme, the terms of the scheme, the company and the employees must qualify under the relevant legislation.

-There are a number of types of share scheme that are commonly used, including the following:
+There are a number of types of share schemes that are commonly used, including the following:

-EMI options are by far the most popular as they can be drafted for all employees (subject to satisfaction of working time and other criteria) as part of a scheme or tailored to the requirements of each individual.
+EMI options are by far the most popular as they can be drafted for groups of employees as part of a scheme or tailored to the requirements of an individual employee.

-Being an approved scheme, the employee will, subject to satisfaction of certain conditions, benefit from relief from income tax and national insurance contributions (NICs) on the receipt of the shares as well as entrepreneurs relief on capital gain tax on a subsequent sale of the shares.
+Being an approved scheme, the employee will, subject to satisfaction of certain conditions, benefit from relief from income tax and national insurance contributions (NICs) on the receipt of the shares as well as benefit from business asset disposal relief on capital gain tax on a subsequent sale of the shares.

 The conditions to exercise the options may be flexible and can be subject to specific performance targets or alternatively simply by a minimum time requirement.

-As an approved scheme, the employee receives income tax and NICs relief.
+As an approved scheme, subject to satisfaction of certain conditions, the employee receives income tax and NICs relief.